If you’ve ever owned a freshwater aquarium then you’ll know how beautiful they can look with real live aquarium plants. In this

 But by far the biggest benefit of having live aquarium plants in your fish tank is the fact that they produce oxygen (O2) and absorb the carbon dioxide (CO2) and ammonia (NH3) that your fish generate.
 This is beneficial for the growth and survival of the inhabitants of your aquarium.

-What Are The Most Popular Aquarium Plants?
+What Are The Best Aquarium Plants?

 - Rotala Rotundifolia